HackYourFuture/Project/documentation/guide-newproject.md

 To get a better overview we can **split** the code into seperate smaller files.
 Each file will then be responsible for providing the application a different functionality.

-We will change folder structure of `server/` into the following:
+We will change the folder structure of `server/` into the following:

 ```
 server/